sanand0/prompts/afterslides.md

 - Write bullets as complete sentences.
 - Mimic the transcript style in the bullets, e.g. first person, casual tone.
 - Highlight in **bold** the top 1-3 phrases that address the section heading directly, if applicable.
+- Preserve the order of the transcript.
+Write sections in the same order as in the transcript.

+Fact-checking and appendices:

 - Searching online to fact-check each bullet.
 On errors, append an `(**Edit**: ...)` note to the bullet explaining the correction and link to the source.
 Link directly relevant and useful external references from bullet text.
 Use links sparingly.
 - After each summary, include the first 10 words of that section's transcript inside a `<transcript>` tag to show where the summary is inserted.
-- Add these sections at the end:
+- Add these appendix slides at the end:
   - Quiz.
 List ≤5 non-trivial quiz questions based on the content, each ≤25 words.
   - Errata.
 Fact-check every bullet points and list any corrections.
 Cite sources.
   - Counterpoints.
 Research and append alternative views to bullets.
 Cite sources.
   - Feedback.
 List ≤5 ways the speaker could improve clarity, engagement, or informativeness.
-- Preserve the order of the transcript.
-Write sections in the same order as in the transcript.

 <OUTPUT-FORMAT>